Millions of people have successfully used this plan to become debt-free! But what is the debt snowball method? And how does...

 You May Also Like

 But they don’t tell you that it will now take you six years to pay off the loan.
-This may not sound that bad to you at first unless you realize how much more you will actually pay in additional payments.
-You will now pay $46,080 to pay off the new loan vs. $40,392 for the original loans, even with the lower interest rate of 9%.
-This means you paid $5,688 more for the "lower payment."
+This may not sound that bad until you realize how much more you will actually pay in additional payments.
+You will now pay $46,080 to pay off the new loan versus $40,392 for the original loans, even with the lower interest rate of 9%.
+This means you paid $5,688 more for the “lower payment.”
 Not such a good deal after all.
-This example shows you why they are in the business — because they make money off of you.

 The Real Way to Get Out of Debt

-The answer is not the interest rate; the answer is a Total Money Makeover.
-The way you get out of debt is by changing your habits.
-You need to commit to getting on a written game plan and sticking to it.
-Get an extra job and start paying off the debt.
+The answer isn’t the interest rate.
+It’s a complete change in how you view debt.
+You get out of debt by changing your habits.
+Commit to getting on a written game plan and sticking to it.
+Get an extra job to bring in more money, and start paying off the debt.
 Live on less than you make.
-It is not rocket science, but it is emotional, which is why most people need help getting through it from someone like Dave Ramsey.
-Don’t try debt consolidation!
+And, finally, stay away from debt consolidation!